fstrub95/Autoencoders_cf/README.md

-# Collaborative Filtering with Stacked Denoising Encoders and sparse Inputs
+# Collaborative Filtering with Stacked Denoising Encoders and Sparse Inputs

 Collaborative filering consists in predicting the rating of items by a user by using the feedback of all other users.
 In other words, it try to turn a spare matrix of ratings into a dense matrix of rating.